Late Payments Impact Credit Scores

 Late payment is when a borrower submits credit money to the bank or lenders after the due date or grace period has passed.
 Banks and lenders set due dates by which a borrower must pay off their credit and loan balance.
 The borrower must pay the penalty and the credit amount after the due date.

-What Are The Consequences Of Making a Late Payment?
+Consequences Of Making a Late Payment

 When you pay by credit card after the due date then, your credit card company may not show up at your door, but they will surely take action behind the scenes.
 The effect of late credit card payments can last for many months or even years.